Polar harmonic Maa{\ss} forms and holomorphic projection: Introduction and statement of results

 A natural question is whether there are more classes of small divisor functions for which a similar phenomenon to the setting of \cite{mertens2019mock} appears.
 Our two main results give such generalizations.
 We let $\chi$ be a second Dirichlet character of modulus $\Mc$ and define our small divisor function by

 We stipulate that $\psi$ is odd and fixed throughout, and thus omit the dependency of $\sdf$ on $\psi$.
 We moreover define $\Fc(\tau) \coloneqq \Fcp(\tau) + \Fcm(\tau)$, where

-We obtain the following result. \begin{thm} If $\chi$ is even and non-trivial then the function $\Fc$ is a polar harmonic Maa{\ss} form of weight $\frac{3}{2}$ on $\Gamma_0(4\Mc^2) \cap \Gamma_0(4\Mp^2)$ with Nebentypus $\overline{\chi} \cdot \left(\psi \cdot \chi_{-4}\right)^{-1}$.
+We obtain the following result. \begin{thm} If $\chi$ is even and non-trivial then the function $\Fc$ is a polar harmonic Maa{\ss} form of weight $\frac{3}{2}$ on $\Gamma_0\left(\lcm\left(4\Mc^2,4\Mp^2\right)\right)$ with Nebentypus $\overline{\chi} \cdot \left(\psi \cdot \chi_{-4}\right)^{-1}$.
 Its shadow is given by $\frac{1}{2\pi} \theta_{\overline{\chi}}$. \end{thm}

-The assumption that $\chi$ is non-trivial essentially avoids the constant term in the Fourier expansion of $\Fc$, which in turn ensures the growth condition required by the definition of harmonic Maa{\ss} forms.
-In addition, there is no constant term in the shadow of $\Fc$.
-If $\chi$ is trivial and we would just subtract the constant term arising from $\Fcm$ (to keep the growth properties of $\Fc$), then the shadow of $\Fc$ would be given by the partial theta function
+Including the possibility of $\chi = \mathbbm{1}$, where a constant term arises, requires adjustments either in the holomorphic part $\Fcp$ or in the non-holomorphic part $\Fcm$.
+On one hand, we may subtract the arising constant term from $\Fcm$ again.
+The shadow of $\Fc$ would be given by the partial theta function

 and hence would not be modular anymore.
-In \cite{briro16} it is proved that all one-dimensional partial theta functions are (strong) quantum modular forms, firstly introduced by Zagier in \cite{zagierquant}.
+In \cite{briro16} it is proved that all one-dimensional partial theta functions are (strong) quantum modular forms, which were first introduced by Zagier \cite{zagierquant}.
 Furthermore, such partial theta functions are related to Appell-Lerch sums of level $2$, to meromorphic Jacobi forms, and closely to false theta functions as well.
 An exposition on the former two connections was given by Bringmann, Zwegers, and the third author in \cite{brirozwe16}.
 To state their results, let $\zeta \coloneqq \mathrm{e}^{2 \pi i z}$, and

 be the standard Jacobi theta function of index and weight $\frac{1}{2}$.
 The second equality is the Jacobi triple product identity, from which we deduce that $\vartheta(z;\tau)$ has zeros precisely in $\Z\tau+\Z$ as a function of $z$ and all zeros are simple.
 Moreover, letting $\ell \in \N$, the Appell-Lerch sum of level $\ell$ is defined by